mstream/purescript-json-schema/fixtures/markdown/computation1.md

-# Computation based on integers and a string
+# Computation of computation result based on integers and a string

 computation context